maarten-pennings/howto/ESPwebflash/readme.md

     ![Web flash access alternative](webflash-2access-alt.png)

 - **USB-serial**
-  The idea here is to use the USB-to-serial chip on the dev kit board.
+  The idea here is to use the USB-to-serial chip on the board.
-  Most all ESP32s have such a chip.
+  Most ESP32s have such a bridge chip.

-  - Connect the ESP32S3 with the USB connector marked "UART" (not "USB")
+  - Connect the ESP32S3 with the USB connector marked "UART" (not "USB").

   - If you don't have Arduino installed, you probably need to install the driver for the USB to UART bridge.
 The ESP32-S3-DevKitC-1 has an USB to UART Bridge